blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 When one or more `capture-ids` are indicated, Systems MUST interpret the demande all related to all the data captured as part of those Data Captures.

-#### Transitive Rights Request
+#### Transitive Privacy Request

-A Rights Request can be transitive.
+A Privacy Request can be transitive.
-Transitive Rights Requests are usefull in a distributed context where System A gave information about the Data Subject to System B, and System B gave information about the Data Subject to System C.
+Transitive Privacy Requests are usefull in a distributed context where System A gave information about the Data Subject to System B, and System B gave information about the Data Subject to System C.

 When a System receives a transitive Rights Request, it SHOULD not only respond to it, but also transfer it to corresponding Systems with which it exchnaged data about the Data Subject.